jasonmpittman/100-days-of-alife-code/r1-log.md

 ### D5R1
 Started a simple graphical L-System generator in Python.
 Studied *turtle* drawing and implemented tkinter in local dev environment.
 Developed generator function outline.

+### D6R1
+Continued working on simple graphical L-System generator.
+Expanded on the graphics system using Turtle.
+Resolved a few bugs in syntax.